Investigational mRNA Vaccine Induced Persistent Immune Response in Phase 1 Trial of Patients With Pancreatic Cancer

 What causes the protective T cell response?

 We later found that these signals were proteins called neoantigens that T cells recognize as foreign, triggering the immune system attack.
 When tumor cells divide, they accumulate these neoantigens, which are caused by genetic mutations.
 In most people with pancreatic cancer, these neoantigens are not detected by immune cells, so the immune system does not perceive the tumor cells as threats.
-But in our study, we saw that neoantigens in the pancreatic cancer survivors were different — they did not escape notice.
+But in our study, we saw that neoantigens in the long-term pancreatic cancer survivors were different — they did not escape notice.
 They, in effect, uncloaked the tumors to T cells, causing the T cells to recognize them.

 We found that T cells recognizing these neoantigens circulated in the blood of these rare patients for up to 12 years after the pancreatic tumors had been removed by surgery.
 The T cells had memory of the neoantigens as a threat.